-13-year-old Japanese Girl Breaks Two Indoor Skydiving World Records
+13-year-old Japanese Girl Sets Two Indoor Skydiving Guinness World Records

 Fuyuki Kono holds Guinness World Records for “Most front split spins in a wind tunnel in one minute (78)” and “Most 360° horizontal spins in a wind tunnel in one minute (60)”

-Young Fuyuki Kono just shattered two indoor skydiving world records at a wind tunnel in Koshigaya, Saitama, Japan.
-The 13-year-old now holds the Guinness World Records for both “Most front split spins in a wind tunnel in one minute” and “Most 360° horizontal spins in a wind tunnel in one minute (individual),” scoring both records on July 23.
+Young Fuyuki Kono just set two impressive indoor skydiving Guinness World Records at a wind tunnel in Koshigaya, Saitama, Japan.
+The 13-year-old now holds the titles for both “Most front split spins in a wind tunnel in one minute” and “Most 360° horizontal spins in a wind tunnel in one minute (individual),” scoring both records on July 23.

 Kono managed a whopping 78 front split spins in one minute, as well as 60 360° horizontal spins in the same amount of time.
 The Japanese schoolgirl, who also has competed in gymnastics competitions, tackled both records at the FlyStation Japan tunnel, a 14.8ft (4.5m) recirculating tunnel built by Tunnel Tech in 2017.

 While several other FlyStations have been announced or are under construction in Japan, as of last report the FlyStation Japan tunnel is the first and only operating wind tunnel in the island nation.

 Kono began skydiving in Australia while studying abroad back in 2018.
 “It was a completely new feeling (floating inside a wind tunnel), and I was hooked.
 I haven’t stopped since then,” Kono told the Guinness Book of World Records.